.NET Framework

 In April 2019, Microsoft released .NET Framework 4.8, the last major version of the framework as a proprietary offering, followed by .NET Framework 4.8.1 in August 2022.
 Only monthly security and reliability bug fixes to that version have been released since then.
 No further changes to that version are planned.
 The .NET Framework will continue to be included with future releases of Windows and continue to receive security updates, with no plans to remove it as of July 2025.

 History

 Microsoft began developing .NET Framework in the late 1990s, originally under the name of Next Generation Windows Services (NGWS), as part of the Microsoft .NET strategy.
 By early 2000, the first beta versions of .NET 1.0 were released.

 In August 2000, Microsoft and Intel worked to standardize Common Language Infrastructure (CLI) and C#.
-By December 2001, both were ratified by ECMA standards.
+By December 2001, both were ratified as ECMA standards.
 International Organization for Standardization (ISO) followed in April 2003.
 The current version of ISO standards are ISO/IEC 23271:2012 and ISO/IEC 23270:2006.